Betweenmatt/TastyScript/README.md

 * Easy to master syntax, with detailed documentation and support.
 * Extremely lightweight program.
 * Modular capabilities with functions and overrides.
-* Standard programming functionality such as Loops, Conditional statements, variables and more!
+* Standard programming functionality such as Loops, Conditional statements, variables, Try/Catch blocks and more!
+* Accept user input with `ReadLine()`!
 * Feature requests are happily accepted!

 ## Built With